 If you can, Modernista is a cool bar that often has the Moonglow Burlesque shows (I used to dance with them - it's a really good show!)

-How long are you there for?
-8 months ago
+How long are you there for? almost 3 years ago

 Walk through Hutong areas.

 Visit a good tea house.
 Or better yet to see the tea ceremony.

 Go to see how they make silk and grow pearls.

 Acrobatic show or Bejing Opera.